Refining Crowning Trees: A Professional Guide to Plant Pruning

 What is Crowning a Tree?

-The Benefits of Crowning a Tree
+The Benefits of Crowning the Tree

 - Improves the overall health and appearance

-- Reduces the risk of a branch breaking
+- Reduces the risk of branch breaking

 - Improves the amount of sunlight that can reach the tree’s base

-Crowning vs Topping: What’s the Different?
+Crowning vs. Topping: What’s the Difference?

 When is it necessary to crown?